Autism Training Curriculums -

 Firefighters/EMS

 Autism training for firefighters and Emergency Medical Services (EMS) personnel is a vital component of modern emergency response preparedness.
-This presentation equips them with ‘quick-thinking’ skills to interact effectively with distressed autistic individuals during high-stress situations.
-‘Hands-off’ assessments and how to perform an exam are among the strategies covered.
+This training equips participants with ‘quick-thinking’ skills to interact effectively with autistic individuals during high-stress situations.
+Strategies covered include de-escalating autistic meltdowns, as well as performing hands-off assessments for conducting safe, effective patient exams.

 • Autism training for Search and Rescue

-Training Search and Rescue (SAR) personnel to work with individuals on the autism spectrum is an essential part of their preparation.
-This presentation equips them with the tools to effectively interact with an individual on the autism spectrum.
-First and foremost, they will learn where to initiate their search.
-Strategies for luring out an autistic person, fostering cooperation, and gaining trust are among the many topics discussed.
+Preparing Search and Rescue (SAR) personnel to work with individuals on the autism spectrum is an essential part of their readiness.
+This program equips them with the tools to effectively and safely interact with autistic individuals.
+Participants will learn where to begin their search and the four key questions to ask.
+The curriculum also covers strategies for encouraging cooperation, gaining trust, and guiding the individual to safety.

 • Autism training for polic